pydantic/pydantic/docs/usage/computed_fields.md

 ## Field with computed value based on other fields

-Computed fields allow `property` and `cached_property` to be included when serialisating models
+Computed fields allow `property` and `cached_property` to be included when serializing models or dataclasses.

 ```py
 from pydantic import BaseModel, computed_field